 Oats are high in antioxidants, protein, and fiber, making them a perfect morning meal.
 You can also get oat flour for baking, or add oats to your cookies and muffins as well.
 If you are looking for an easy snack to make, you can create a granola out of oats, dried fruit, and nuts.

-Surprisingly enough, potatoes are completely gluten-free, making french fries, mashed potatoes, and Hasselback potatoes all good for those who are striving for a completely gluten-free diet.
+Surprisingly enough, potatoes are completely gluten-free.
+This means that making french fries, mashed potatoes, and Hasselback potatoes all good for those who are striving for a completely gluten-free diet.
+Look online for gluten-free and tasty ways to prepare your potatoes.

 Hemp seeds are filled with fatty acids, protein, vitamin E, and potassium, making them an underrated food in the seed category.
 If you are looking for ways to add nutrition to your grain-based foods, these little guys will do the trick.